-ADVANCED YOGA TEACHER TRAININGThis immersive 150 hour level 2 teacher training will deepen your connection to Yogic wisdom, expand your personal Sadhana and hone your skills as a teacher so you can share authentically and inspire your students from your heart.
+ADVANCED YOGA TEACHER TRAINING - WOLLONGONG - SYDNEYThis immersive advanced Yoga teacher training will deepen your connection to Yogic wisdom, expand your personal Sadhana and hone your skills as a Yoga teacher so you can share authentically and inspire your students from your heart.

-Join Rachel for this 150 hours of immersive, level 2 teacher training starting in August 2019.
-This training is suitable for teachers who have already completed a minimum 200 hours of training, in any tradition.
+Join Rachel for this 150 hours of immersive Yoga teacher training.
+This training is suitable for teachers who have already completed a minimum 200 hours of training, in any Yoga tradition.

 The Yoga Sutras of Patanjali as the mirror - This component/module is held over three immersive days of chanting, studying and deep reflection.
 Through a process self-inquiry we explore the Yoga Sutras as a mirror to our minds.
 How can I define the even state of mind that I crave?
 What interrupts my mental clarity?
 What is the cause of these disturbances?
 What methods lead me towards the state of Yoga?